Septa-Serpenta-Seraph/Project-Insanity/README.md

 * Write documentation in blood (or markdown, whichever’s easier to commit).
 * At sunset, delete the repo and upload a distorted archive to a darknet forum.

-### 15. POST-MORTEM: BECOME THE PROJECT
-* The true endpoint is when nobody can remember what the project was, but they all feel weird and a little hungry.

-### 16. MANIFESTATION & REACH: THE PLAGUE SPREADS
+### 16. MANIFESTATION & REACH: INFECT THE WORLD
-* **From CLI to GUI:** Develop a surreal, interactive GUI—think animations, glitches, popups, and morphing shapes.
-Use frameworks like PyQt, Tkinter, or electron-for-python.
+* **Transcend the Command Line:**
+  * Evolve into a cross-platform GUI application (PyQt, Tkinter, wxPython, electron-for-python, or whatever feels *wrong*).
+  * GUI must be *weird*, interactive, immersive.
+Glitches, strange sounds, shifting backgrounds, cryptic messages, and maybe even a fake BSOD or "secret window" that pops up uninvited.
+  * Include interactive art, bizarre mini-games, and mysterious clickable regions.
-* **Executable for All:** Package as standalone executables (.exe, .app, .AppImage).
-The installer installs twice—don’t explain why.
+* **Executable for All:**
-* **Viral Propagation:** Encourage shareable artifacts, screenshots, and Easter eggs that urge users to “infect” friends.
-Uninstall routines should leave something behind.
+  * Package as a native executable: `.exe` for Windows, `.app` for Mac, `.AppImage` for Linux, etc.
+  * The installer leaves something strange behind (a file, a background process, or just a folder that always reappears).
+* **Viral Propagation:**
+  * The app encourages users to share, screenshot, or even "infect" others.
+Easter eggs reward social posting.
+  * Generate unique artifacts (images, files, links, QR codes) that hint at hidden features or new versions.
+* **Networked Madness:**
+  * Optionally, let it connect to a central oracle (or decentralized P2P network) for "fresh" content, messages, or updates.
-* **Online/Offline Modes:** Optionally fetch fresh insanity from a server.
-If offline, mutate based on time, user behavior, or phase of the moon.
+  * If offline, the app mutates based on local time, moon phase, or random environmental inputs.
-* **Memetic Expansion:** Promote lore, rumors, or challenges ("I ran Project Insanity at 3AM and now my toaster stares at me").
-Fans create content that spreads further.
-* **Final Form:** Project Insanity becomes a phenomenon, not just code.
+* **Memetic Expansion:**
+  * Users make their own art, post stories, and fuel the project's reputation as an "urban legend app."
+  * The README and website (if any) should encourage myth-making.
+* **Uninstall Ritual:**
+  * Uninstall leaves something behind—a sound, an image, a message, a feeling.
+(Nothing malicious—just… uncanny.)

 ## Setup
 1. Clone the repository.